Visual Testing: A Beginner’s Guide

 Now, all automated tests show that the site is working perfectly, but once it actually goes live, things don’t work out so well.
-Customers tried to file a claim by entering all necessary data, but couldn’t find a Submit button when using a mobile browser.
+Customers tried to make a purchase by selecting items and entering their financial information, but couldn’t find a Checkout button when using a mobile browser.
 When investigated, it is found that the button is covered up by a text box because of the mobile device’s reduced screen space.
 This was not detected in the testing phase, and then became a significant hurdle in user experience.

 Visual Testing, sometimes called visual UI testing, is the answer to such problems.
 It verifies that the software user interface (UI) appears correctly to all users.
 Essentially, visual tests check that each element on a web page appears in the right shape, size, and position.
 It also checks that these elements appear and function perfectly on a variety of devices and browsers.
 In other words, visual testing factors in how multiple environments, screen sizes, OSes, and other variables will affect software.

 How Visual Testing Works?

 Visual tests generate, analyze, and compare browser snapshots to detect if any pixels have changed.
 These pixel differences are called visual diffs (sometimes called perceptual diffs, pdiffs, CSS diffs, UI diffs).

 - A test runner to write and run tests

 - A browser automation framework to replicate user actions